Airborne Laboratory for Atmospheric Research

 Part of quantifying GHG emissions from cities requires accurate model depictions of the airflow in and around those cities.
 Cities present a rough surface, often rougher than the natural environment, that can create eddies in the atmosphere which affect mixing and vertical motion, and thus GHG dispersion.
 Turbulent kinetic energy (TKE) is a measure of this turbulence in the atmosphere.

-Highlights from past ALAR projects:
+Past ALAR projects:

 - Quantification of emissions from the northeast corridor:

-- Trend analysis of and COVID impact on CO emissions from DC-Baltimore: Lopez-Coto et al., 2022, ES&T
+Trend analysis of and COVID impact on CO emissions from DC-Baltimore: Lopez-Coto et al., 2022, ES&T

-- Inverse modeling of New York City CO2 and CH4 emissions: Pitt et al., 2022, Elementa
+Inverse modeling of New York City CO2 and CH4 emissions: Pitt et al., 2022, Elementa

 - Relative emissions of biogenic and natural gas-derived methane from 7 cities: Floerchinger et al., 2021, Elementa